ilagunap/fpchecker-doc/index.md

 - **Underflow (subnormal):** Underflow is detected when an operation produces a subnormal number because the result was not representable as a normal number.
 More [here](/subnormal-numbers.html).
 - **Comparison:** This occurs when two floating-point numbers are compared for equality.
 Sometimes checking if two floating-point numbers are equal can lead to inaccuracies.
 More [here](https://floating-point-gui.de/errors/comparison/).
 - **Cancellation:** cancellation occurs when two nearly equal numbers are subtracted.
 By default, this event is detected when at least ten decimal digits are lost due to a subtraction.
 More [here](2021-07-12-dealing-with-cancellation.html).
-- **Latent Infinity +:** is detected when an operation produces a large normal and is close to positive infinity.
+- **Latent Infinity +:** detected when an operation produces a large normal and is close to positive infinity.
-- **Latent Infinity -:** is detected when an operation produces a large normal number and is close to negative infinity.
+- **Latent Infinity -:** detected when an operation produces a large normal number and is close to negative infinity.
-- **Latent underflow:** is detected when an operation produces a small normal number and is close to becoming an underflow (subnormal number).
+- **Latent underflow:** detected when an operation produces a small normal number and is close to becoming an underflow (subnormal number).

+## Dynamic Range Usage
+FPChecker profiles the code and quantifies the exponent usage of the application in FP32 and FP64 precision.
+For FP32 (single-precision) and FP64 (double-precision), these ranges determine the magnitude of the numbers that can be represented.
+While the internal representation uses a base 2 exponent, the equivalent range in base 10 is often used to provide a more intuitive understanding of the scale of numbers supported:

+- FP32: an approximate base 10 exponent range from 10^−38 to 10^38.
+- FP64: and approximate base 10 exponent range from 10^−308 to 10^308.

+FPChecker can create histograms of the exponent usage in your application.
+Understanding the exponent usage in your application allows you to understand the numerical magnitudes your code operates on.
+This is useful when porting code to lower precision or mixed-precision.

 ## How FPChecker Works